Cryptosporidiosis A07.2

 This section has been translated automatically.

-• Microscopy (oocyst detection in stool, tissue, duodenal, bronchial and bile fluid): fresh stool sample or formalin-fixed; stool concentration by flotation; light or phase contrast microscopy.
-Staining: Kinyoun (acid-proof staining), HE, Giemsa, Auramin, Malachite green.
+Microscopy (detection of oocysts in stool, tissue, duodenal, bronchial and biliary fluid): fresh stool sample or formalin-fixed; stool concentration by flotation; light or phase contrast microscopy.
+Staining: Kinyoun (acid-fast staining), HE, Giemsa, Auramine, malachite green.

 Differential diagnosis